dmitrysarov/LRP_decomposition/README.md

 This repo consist of LRP (Layer wise propagation) implementation in pytorch.
-Here you can find nice but in my opinion overengineering keras implementation https://github.com/sebastian-lapuschkin/lrp_toolbox
+Here you can find nice but in keras implementation https://github.com/sebastian-lapuschkin/lrp_toolbox

-Week implemenation because model should be defined in proper way (namely model.children should be sequance of nn.Sequence) and I don't know how to implement add operation (e.g. in skip connections) in this paradigm.
-More general approach should be implemented
+This implementation use custom autograd functions to make possiable pass though relevance in backward pass instead gradients.
+This gives ability to propagate relevance from skip connections (opposite to sequantial approach from another branch where i am using hooks)

 LRP_notebook.ipynb - demonstration on MNIST data